 I was born and raised in Chattanooga.
 After graduating from the University of Virginia, I attended Baylor College of Medicine.
 I completed residency and fellowship training at the University of Cincinnati at the Children’s Hospital Medical Center.
 I received funding from the National Institutes of Health for molecular biology research of the gastrointestinal tract.
 I have authored numerous publications/presentations including original research, case reports, review articles, and textbook chapters on various pediatric gastrointestinal problems.

-Currently, I am the chair of the section of nutrition for the Georgia Chapter of the American Academy of Pediatrics.
+Currently, I am the vice chair (& former chair) of the section of nutrition for the Georgia Chapter of the American Academy of Pediatrics.
 In addition, I am an adjunct Associate Clinical Professor of Pediatrics at Emory University School of Medicine.
 Other society memberships have included the American Academy of Pediatrics, the Food Allergy Network, the American Gastroenterology Association, the American Association for the Study of Liver Diseases, and the Crohn’s and Colitis Foundation.

 As part of a national pediatric GI organization called NASPGHAN (and its affiliated website GIKids) I have helped develop educational materials on a wide-range of gastrointestinal and liver diseases which are used across the country.
 Also, I have been an invited speaker for national campaigns to improve the evaluation and treatment of gastroesophageal reflux disease, celiac disease, eosinophilic esophagitis, and inflammatory bowel disease (IBD).
 Some information on these topics has been posted at my work website, www.gicareforkids.com, which has links to multiple other useful resources.